 Dental implants have taken over as the number one solution for teeth replacement.
 They offer more benefits than any other solution.
 But have you ever wondered what are teeth implants and how exactly they work?
 An implant supported restoration is a sophisticated piece that will effectively replace any number of missing teeth.
 Below, we explain the separate parts used and what purpose they serve.

 Parts of a Dental Implant

 The Dental Implant

-The implant is the part that sets this tooth replacement option apart from the rest.
+The dental implant is the part that sets this tooth replacement option apart from the rest.
 It is a screw like post that an oral surgeon must surgically insert into the jaw bone.
 They are typically made of titanium since this metal is light yet very strong.
 Also, titanium works well with the human body.
 Over a period of three to six months, the implant will fuse with the surrounding bone.
 By placing it in the bone, the implant will act as a replacement tooth root preventing bone loss and proved a strong, sturdy base to support the replacement teeth.
 Depending on the type of restoration you need to support, anywhere from one to eight implants will be placed per arch.